Broxburn Shamrock F.C.: Scottish Cup semi-final

 The club's second Scottish Cup entry, in 1892–93, went even better, the club reaching the semi-finals, its victims including St Mirren F.C., who would finish third in the Scottish League that season; however, ominously, the club's tie with the Buddies only attracted a small crowd, a much bigger crowd going to Albyn Park to watch Broxburn lose to Hearts in the East of Scotland Shield.
 St Mirren protested about the "indecent language" from the crowd - the referee, Mr M'Lean of Ayr, stating that "he had never officiated before a more excited crowd, and he feared had St Mirrens [sic] won he would have been subjected to much abuse" but the protest was dismissed on the basis of it not being correctly lodged; instead the SFA censured the Shamrock.

 The club played Queen's Park F.C. at Hampden Park in the semi-final, in front of 7,000 spectators, the crowd reduced by the view that it would be a foregone conclusion for the home side.
 Shamrock duly went out to the eventual Cup winners, although the score was only 4–2, a possible third goal denied after defender Smellie handled on the line, but no penalty was given, "to the no small chagrin of the Shamrock supporters".
-The Shamrock however was cricitized for being the "roughest team ever seen at Hampden", with a "very perverted conception of Association football"; the club had "made a careful study of the peculiarities of the physical game...the game on Saturday was one of the foulest witnessed in Glasgow for a long time."
+However, the Shamrock was criticised for being the "roughest team ever seen at Hampden", with a "very perverted conception of Association football"; the club had "made a careful study of the peculiarities of the physical game...the game on Saturday was one of the foulest witnessed in Glasgow for a long time."
 The local media were kinder, blaming the referee for "not using his prerogative" and asserting that "shady and disagreeable tactics were being brought in by both sides".
 Queen's Park had to play the second half with ten men, due to an injury to William Lambie, put down as being the result of a "crippling" (Glasgow Herald) or a "collision" (Lothian Courier).